lucywyman/blog/source/content/if-i-were-a-boy.rst

 :slug: boy
 :author: Lucy Wyman

-Before coming to college I was completely unaware of the diversity problem in STEM.
+Before attending university I was completely unaware of the diversity problem in STEM.
 In high school all of my classes were relatively 50-50 in terms of gender, including science and math classes, and I had never experienced or noticed anyone treating me differently than my male peers.
-My fist computer science class at university was shocking at ~5% female attendance¹, and as I started to consume more tech media (ie. `Hacker News`_) it became clear the Oregon State was not an exception.
+My fist computer science class at university was ~5% female¹, and as I started to consume more tech media (ie. `Hacker News`_) it became clear the Oregon State was not an exception.

 Even after 3 years of classes like this, I'm really not sure how to feel about the dearth of diversity in STEM.
-But regardless of the emotions I cycle through or the discussions I have with people, one question that frequently gets asked is whether people treat me differently because I'm a woman | whether I'm discriminated against.
+But regardless of the emotions I cycle through or the discussions I have with people, one question that frequently gets asked is whether people treat me differently because I'm a woman,or whether
+I'm discriminated against.
 The answer is yes, of course: it's natural that people treat me differently because I'm a (very feminine) woman, but more than that I want to address the skeptical tone people take when they ask if I